 The Dodd-Frank Act created the Financial Stability Oversight Council ("FSOC") to identify and respond to risks to the financial stability of the U.S. and to promote market discipline.
-FSOC is authorized to designate a nonbank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. In 2013, FSOC designated three nonbank financial companies, including two insurance groups, as systemically significant.
+FSOC is authorized to designate a nonbank financial company as "systemically significant" if its material financial distress could threaten the financial stability of the U.S. In 2013, FSOC designated three nonbank financial companies, including two insurance groups, as systemically significant and in 2014, FSOC designated a third insurance group as systemically significant.
 Those designated entities will be subject to supervision by the Board of Governors of the Federal Reserve System as well as enhanced prudential standards, including stress tests, liquidity requirements, annual resolution plans or "living wills," and enhanced public disclosures.
 FSOC's potential recommendation of measures to address systemic risk in the insurance industry could affect our insurance and reinsurance operations as could a determination that we or our counterparties are systemically significant.

 The Dodd-Frank Act also created the first office in the Federal government focused on insurance - the Federal Insurance Office ("FIO").
 Although FIO has preemption authority over state insurance laws that conflict with certain international agreements, FIO does not have general supervisory or regulatory authority over the business of insurance.
 Certain functions of FIO relate to systemic risk.
 Specifically, FIO is authorized to monitor the U.S. insurance industry and identify potential regulatory gaps that could contribute to systemic risk.
-In addition, FIO may recommend to FSOC the designation of systemically important insurers
+In addition, FIO may recommend to FSOC the designation of systemically important insurers.

 FIO has a particular role in connection with international insurance matters.
 FIO represents the U.S. at the International Association of Insurance Supervisors ("IAIS"); in 2012, FIO participated in IAIS's Financial Stability Committee and joined IAIS's Executive Committee.
-The Dodd-Frank Act authorizes the Secretary of the Treasury and U.S. Trade Representative to enter into international agreements of mutual recognition regarding the prudential regulation of insurance (a "Covered Agreement").
+FIO's Director serves as Chair of the IAIS Technical Committee, which is developing the Common Framework for the Supervision of Internationally Active Insurance Groups.
+The Dodd-Frank Act authorizes the Secretary of the Treasury and U.S. Trade Representative to enter into international agreements of mutual recognition regarding the prudential regulation of insurance or reinsurance (a "Covered Agreement").
 Significantly, FIO is authorized to preempt state measures that (i) are inconsistent with a Covered Agreement and (ii) disfavor non-U.S. insurers subject to a Covered Agreement.